jumperfly/packer-arch/README.md

   - vagrant 2.4.1+
   - vagrant-libvirt plugin 0.12.2+

-Run the supplied script: `./local-run.sh`.
+Run the supplied script: `./local-run.sh` to run with the libvirt provider.
+Alternatively, run `./local-run.sh virtualbox` to run on the virtualbox provider.

 This essentially wraps `vagrant up` while ensuring the latest built boxes are imported.